iamsuryasonar/markdown_blog_app/public/posts/react/react.md

 React will set the current property back to null when the node is removed from the screen.

-Note: We could reuse some stateful logic between components using Higher-order component and render-prop.
-Custom Hooks also let us do this.

 #### Q. useCallback()
 -> useCallback caches a function between re-renders until its dependencies change.